dcsil/palate/product_research/competitive_cuj.md

 ### Tools Used
 - Group Chat (WhatsApp) – for coordinating with friends and sharing links.
-- Google Maps– for nearby restaurant locations, reviews, and hours.
+- Google Maps & Google Reviews – for nearby restaurant locations, reviews, and hours.
 - TikTok and Instagram – for discovering trending restaurants and visuals.
 - Google Search – gateway to Google Maps and Places results.

 ### Reflection and Areas of Improvement

-Using Google Maps and Reviews gave us valuable insight into how users currently navigate the restaurant discovery process — a mix of convenience and inefficiency.
-The biggest strength of the platform lies in its breadth and reliability: it covers nearly every establishment, offers real-time updates, and integrates seamlessly with navigation.
+Using Google Maps and Reviews gave us valuable insight into how users currently navigate the restaurant discovery process, which is currently a mix of convenience and inefficiency.
+The biggest strength of the platform lies in the scope of its data: it covers nearly every establishment, offers real-time closure updates, and integrates seamlessly with navigation.
 The visuals (photos, street view, and busy-time graphs) make it easy to assess ambiance and logistics quickly.

-That said, the user experience falters in areas where human context and emotion play a key role.
-Most Gen-Z users, especially our persona The Social Explorer, don’t just want to know what’s nearby — they want to know what fits their vibe right now.
+That said, the user experience falters in areas where **human context and emotion** play a key role.
+Most Gen-Z users, especially our persona, "The Social Explorer," don’t just want to know what’s nearby — they want to know what fits their unique preferences.
 Google’s interface isn’t designed to capture that nuance.
 Its algorithm prioritizes high-traffic or well-rated spots rather than personalized matches.
-Users end up toggling between apps (e.g., TikTok for visuals, WhatsApp for coordination) to supplement what Google lacks in emotional and aesthetic curation.
+We discovered that we were **constantly toggling** between apps (e.g., TikTok for visuals, WhatsApp for coordination) to supplement what Google lacks in emotional and aesthetic curation.

-This constant context switching becomes one of the most significant sources of friction.
+This **constant context switching** becomes one of the most significant sources of friction.
 Each switch requires users to reorient, cross-check information, and it distracts the goal oriented mindset.
 Over time, this fragmentation leads to decision fatigue and frustration, which can result in a high churn rate: users either give up entirely or settle for the first option that feels “good enough.”
 This behavioral outcome undermines satisfaction because when the experience turns out underwhelming, users tend to blame the product, not themselves.
 In other words, the product inherits the disappointment created by an inefficient discovery process.

 We also observed that decision-making within groups becomes tedious.
-Sharing a restaurant link via WhatsApp often triggers endless back-and-forths as each member opens Maps separately to review photos, menus, and reviews.
+Sharing a restaurant link via WhatsApp often triggers endless **back-and-forths** as each member opens Maps separately to review photos, menus, and reviews.
 There’s no integrated group decision support — no shared shortlists, voting tools, or vibe tags that help align preferences.

 From this CUJ, we identified several actionable improvements for designing a future, vibe-driven discovery app: